eiln/avd/README.md

 - What works:
 	- High Profile i.e. 8-bit 4:2:0 I/P/B (i.e. normal x264 output)
-	- High 4:2:2 Profile; tested less than 4:2:0 but I haven't seen it not work
+	- High 4:2:2 Profile.
+Tested less than 4:2:0 but I haven't seen it not work
+	- High 10 Profile (10-bit)
+	- High 10 4:2:2 Profile
 	- Up to hardware cap of 4096x4096 (that includes 4K)

 - Works in macOS but not in mine:
-	- Long term references.
-This is mainly blocked by my RLM impl.
-But I have yet to see a sample.
 	- frame_num gaps.
 This is a 10-line fix if I can see a sample.
 	- Multiple slice groups.
 Ditto but 20
-	- ~~Scaling lists~~ Done

-- Don't know if it works in macOS:
-	- ~~Bitdepth > 8-bit~~ Hardware can't, sorry.
+- Unsupported by hardware:
+	- MBAFF/PAFF interlaced.
+Though you will not see this unless you work in broadcast.
 	- Top/bottom field coding (x264 doesn't support)
-	- Display formats other than NV12
-	- ~~I_PCM or anything else funny that I'll literally have to make a sample for~~ Works

-- No:
-	- SVC/MVC
-	- MBAFF/PAFF interlaced

 ### H.265 / HEVC

 - H.264 but worse.
 Doable

+- 12/16/2023: It works for normal videos encoded with normal parameters, e.g. a youtube video, but it's not passing all of the ITU-T conformance suite, which are samples designed to stress the decoder.
+We have most features down e.g. I/P/B, dequant/deblock, scaling lists, tiling/WPP, multiple slices, PCM, etc. Motion vector merging needs work.
+There's also some PPS extensions supported in hardware.
+Also 4:2:2 and 10-bit, but those shouldn't take long.

 ### VP9